Bluemoondragon07/obsidian-light-and-bright-theme/README.md

 ![](assets/main-image.png)

 A clean, weightless theme created to evoke an elegant, modern, cozy feel.
 This theme was heavily inspired by hydescarf's Mado Miniflow Theme and the Ultra Lobster Theme by kneecaps.
+This is also my first theme.

 # Features